Scofield-Idehen/alx-system_engineering-devops-1/0x14-mysql/README.md

 - First go to site [dev.mysql.com](https://dev.mysql.com/doc/refman/5.7/en/checking-gpg-signature.html) and copy the PGP PUBLIC KEY just immediately under the _Notice_ section to your clipboard.

-- Create a new file in your terminal with a .key extension and paste the PGP PUB KEY copied to clipboard.
+- Create a new file in your terminal with a .key extension and paste the PGP PUB KEY copied to the clipboard.
 - Then do the following

 ```bash